 Things to Do in Yangon

 Besides the temples, I love hanging around the city and going to the markets.
-I can see many old houses, and old buildings at Yangon, Myanmar.
+I can see many old houses, and old buildings in Yangon, Myanmar.

-The superb interesting thing here is the men wear a traditional kind of dress called Longyi, which I thought it actually a dress at the first look.
-Women at Myanmar use a cream called Thanaka.
-They put it on their face and sometimes on arm to reduce acne and make the skin smooth.
+The superb interesting thing here is the men wear a traditional kind of dress called Longyi, which I thought it actually a dress at first look.
+Women in Myanmar use a cream called Thanaka.
+They put it on their face and sometimes on their arms to reduce acne and make the skin smooth.
 The men also use Thanaka sometimes.

 Going to the market, there are a lot of products sold there.
 I was especially interested in pictures that are made from stones and gems.
 It’s quite expensive and if you can find a good store, maybe you can have a good deal.

 Evenly, in the market, you can try some traditional foods and cakes made here.
 It’s good in my opinion.
 However, as the country just opened recently, locals are not so good at English so you have to be patient to deal with them.